Top 2019 spring events at North American ski resorts

 Aspen Snowmass | Full Moon Dinners

 What better way to earn your dinner than to skin up and ski down?
-On March 2 and 31, plan to skin or hike up Tiehack on Buttermilk under the full moon to catch the last two Full Moon Dinners of the season at Cliffhouse!
+On February 19 and March 20, plan to skin or hike up Tiehack on Buttermilk under the full moon to catch the last two Full Moon Dinners of the season at Cliffhouse!
 Before skiing down, treat yourself to a hearty meal under the stars accompanied by live music.
 5 p.m.—8 p.m.

 Top Spring Events for Wearing your Retro Onesie

 On March 23, Squaw Valley celebrates the legendary (and hilarious) late Shane McConkey with the 9th annual Pain McShlonkey.
 Dress up in your most outrageous retro ski-wear and get ready to enjoy a full day of laughs, camaraderie and memories.
 Festivities include the Extreme Small Mountain Invitational and a downhill race, where pros and amateurs battle it out on snow-blades for the highly coveted Golden Saucer trophy plus G.N.A.R. points, a.k.a. ultimate bragging rights.

 Vail | Spring Back to Vail – World Pond Skimming Championships